Vortriz/nix-search-tv/README.md

 alias ns="nix-search-tv print | fzf --preview 'nix-search-tv preview {}'"
 ```

-More advanced integration that lets you filter by a package registry and open the homepage and source code can be found in [nixpkgs.sh](./nixpkgs.sh).
-It can be istalled as:
+More advanced integration might be found here in [nixpkgs.sh](./nixpkgs.sh).
+It is the same search but with the following shortcuts:

+- Search only Nixpkgs or Home Manager
+- Open package code declaration or homepage
+- Search GitHub for snippets with the selected package/option

+You can install it like:

 ```sh
 let